-- Many of my failures were using this roll of blue filament that is not up to spec – probably too thin – for the stepper to grab at the … Continue reading
+- Many of my failures were using this roll of blue filament that is not up to spec – probably too thin – for the stepper … Continue reading

 So there seems to be a bunch of primates going bananas about these emerging cryptographic, Peer-to-Peer digital currencies.
 The most widely used one is Bitcoin.
 I’m not going to go into an “introduction to bitcoin” or “mining for BTC” type post as there are plenty of those out there.
 Go Google and find out about it.
 These are just some thoughts I’ve had.
 I’m not an expert in currency trading, economics or anything financial – my expertise is in technology.